 Note that when running the script against a tenant that already has an application named CloudM Migrate, the application will be updated with a new Certificate replacing any existing certificate.
 This means that all migrations setup using the old certificate will need to be updated to use the new one.

 If you need to use modern authentication for multiple migration configurations on the same azure account, you should use the powershell script to generate the certificate once.
 You can then use the certificate file that is generated in as many configurations as needed.

-- Open your Office 365 configuration in CloudM Migrate.
+- Open your Microsoft 365 configuration in CloudM Migrate

 - Ensure that you have set Authentication Method to Modern.

 - Ensure that you have entered an Admin Name and Admin Password.

 - Click the Create Azure AD Application button, and click the button again in the confirmation popup.

 - The Client Id, Certificate Path and Certificate Password fields should now be set.
 Click the Next button to test the connection.

 Login to https://portal/azure.com with the admin credentials provided in the migration (note that if MFA is enabled the account owner will need to approve the login).